 - Red onion (or shallot)

 See quantities and full instructions in the recipe card.

 In this easy, step-by-step guide, I’ll show you how to make perfect, 7-ingredient homemade vinaigrette salad dressing every time.

 The steps to make this easy vinaigrette recipe are simple.
 Chop, mix and shake!

-Mix - in a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.
+In a mason jar, a jar with a lid, or a small bowl, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.

-Adjust - taste and adjust flavor as needed, adding more vinegar for acidity, extra virgin olive oil for richness.
+Taste and adjust flavor as needed, adding more vinegar for acidity and extra virgin olive oil for richness.

 Alternatively, instead of using a mason jar, you can put all the ingredients in a bowl and mix them with a whisk.

 Hint: right after shaking the vinaigrette it will look murky or cloudy.
 Worry not!
 After decanting you will see all the beautiful colors.